encukou/rpm-spec-merge-driver/README.md

 the header lines are removed,
 and the content is added to the beginning of the changelog.
 A new header line is added,
-using `user.name` and `user.email` from Git configuration, the current date, and the new version and release.
+using the date, `user.name` and `user.email` as if you did a Git commit, and the new version and release.